 We currently have two product candidates in clinical development.
 In December 2015, the FDA cleared our IND filing for Iomab-B, and we are currently enrolling patients in a randomized, controlled, pivotal, Phase 3 clinical trial.
 Assuming the trial meets its endpoints, it will form the basis for a BLA.
 Additionally, there are physician IND trials at the FHCRC that have been conducted or are currently ongoing at FHCRC with Iomab-B and the BC8 antibody we licensed.
-We have multiple clinical trials ongoing for our lintuzuamab-Ac-225 drug candidate under our own sponsorship including a Phase 2 clinical trial and multiple investigator initiated trials ongoing.
+We have multiple clinical trials ongoing for our drug candidates under our own sponsorship and multiple investigator-initiated trials ongoing.